sharedstreets/speed-prediction/README.md

 ## Format

 The output format is the standard OSRM csv format for traffic profiles described [here](https://github.com/Project-OSRM/osrm-backend/wiki/Traffic).
 There is one profile per day of week and hour of day, 0 indexed.
 For example, Sunday at midnight is described in the profile `0-0`, whereas the Tuesday noon profile is described in `2-12`.
 OSRM is designed to load exactly one profile at a time, so for ETA or isochrone analysis, you would cycle through your times of interest, loading a new profile after each batch.

+## Analysis Demo

+To demonstrate how these profiles can be used, a demo script is provided, called `analysis.js`.
+This demo assumes you have downloaded and processed profiles for San Francisco, CA. The script will load each profile in succession, use OSRM to generate a predicted ETA for each control route, then output the data into a set of charts.
+These charts show how congestion changes over the course of a typical week across routes of interest.